maxmill03/CSE4020_Final_Project/README.md

 TODO
 - ~~Reduction of ERD to relational schemes and Creation of DDL File; Testing the database on AWS RDS~~
 - Insert passenger bookings and employee assignments for part (b)
+  - Ask Fitz if he wants us to change format of existing date so it can be functional
 - Executing the query for part (c)
 - The Trigger and Procedures in Part (d) and (e)